BronzeKennen/detached-out/README.md

    Copy `.env.example` to `.env` and update values:
    ```
-   Note: You will need to set up an account on cloudinary and an api key if you want image and video functionality
+   Note: You will need to set up an account on cloudinary and an api key if you want image and video functionality.
+   You will also need to set up a JWT token.

    DATABASE_URL=sqlite://./data/detached.sqlite
    WS_PORT=4001